darshan-gandhi/farmesasy/README.md

 3.)
 Cloud Database: Storing of information and subsequent transfer of information to Machine Learning agent

 Updation of Data

-# Section Two: Activities and Metrics
-The activities and progress are as follows :

-obtain relevant data

-progress - completed

-training and testing of model

-progress - completed and need to find more accurate algos

-GUI implementation

-progress completed

-Integration of backend and front end

-progress- completed

-Metrics : Accuracy score of ensemble methods

-# Section Three: Institutional & Project Partner Issues
-The various changes and issues are as follows:

-changes in the GUI

-integration of the website and the speech-to-text convertor

-integrating the front end and back end

-implementing more accurate models by carrying out data pre processing and data cleaning.

-# Section Four: Outputs and Deliverables

-Output and Deliverables -

-predicting the relevant crop to the farmer for their cultivation

-usage of algorithm having the highest accuracy

-# Section Five: Outcomes and Lessons Learned
-The following outcomes have been observed -

-a)GUI implementation

-b) training and testing of model

-c) running different machine learning algos

-d) integrating the backend with the front end

-e) provided speech input services to the farmers for ease of use

-# Section Six: Usage of Tools
-The various tools used are:

-Flask

-Bootstrap

-Google colab

-# Section Seven: Evaluation
-The various evaluation’s were regarding the following points :
-a) model accuracy score

-b) accuracy of the working of the speech to text conversion module

-c) rss feed update

-# Section Eight: Dissemination
-Paper presentation, Project competition participation

-# Section Nine: Risks, Issues and Challenges
-Following were the issues we faced:

-1)The major issue arose was to search and find out the various available datasets on the crop and agricultural department of India.

-2) The risk lies in the authenticity and availability of the dataset and thus we tried to make numerous calls and verifications for the same.

-3) We also tried to establish a communication with the IMD Associate Director-General for the same.

-4) Also, the selection of the algorithm was a major difficulty to understand which one should be selected depending on various factors such as the accuracy, efficiency and authenticity

-5) The accuracy of the speech to text conversion software was not up-to the mark Section Nine: Collaboration and Support

-The areas of working on topics related to machine learning and data processing would be a topic of discussion with other groups.

 # Steps to run the code